 Our research report uncovered that upsells and cross-sells thanks to a voice of customer program are rarely measured.

 Tracking upsells and resell successes will be a crucial part of the way you identify the ROI of your VoC program.
 This can be easily done: automate it.

 Try it by joining the dots between the positive feedback you get, an initial conversation with the customer, and the future sale.

 VoC platforms like CustomerGauge can make this easy.

 5. Incorporate Referrals

-The same can be said of referral revenue.
+The same can be said of the referral revenue.
 26% of revenue typically comes from referrals.
-But if you’re not measuring how CX impacts your referral rate, you’ll have no idea of your full ROI.
+But if you do not measure how CX impacts your referral rate, you’ll have no idea of your full ROI.